 Two manufacturer-submitted, single-arm, open-label studies were included in this review to provide evidence for the clinical efficacy and safety of nitisinone in patients with HT-1.
-The NTBC study (N = 207 in the main analysis) enrolled patients from 25 countries, including Canada (39 patients), between February 1991 and August 1997.
+The NTBC Study (N = 207 in the main analysis) enrolled patients from 25 countries, including Canada (39 patients), between February 1991 and August 1997.
 Patients were diagnosed by the presence of SA in the urine or plasma.
-In the main analysis of the NTBC study, 207 patients received nitisinone at a starting dosage of 0.6 to 1 mg/kg/day; a complementary analysis was performed on 250 patients who received nitisinone at the currently recommended starting dosage of 1 mg/kg/day.
-The NTBC study has been conducted over nine years.
-Results of the NTBC study were compared with a historical population that received the dietary treatment alone.
-The study protocol required that laboratory and clinical data be reported to a common database in Gothenburg, Sweden, and that urine and blood samples be sent there for measurement of critical variables.
-A patient group participating in an international survey was used as the historical control for the NTBC study.
-All these patients received dietary treatment alone.
-The study of the historical control was published in 1994, although the time period in which the study participants were enrolled was not specified.
-In the Quebec study (N = 78), the outcomes of children born during the first 10 years that nitisinone became available in Quebec were compared with those of patients born in the preceding decade, during which all current treatment options except nitisinone were available.
-Nitisinone was initially administered at 0.6 or 1 mg/kg/day, and it has been increased to 1 mg/kg/day after the first few years of the study.
-Nitisinone-treated patients were compared with those who never received nitisinone therapy, in the same centre.
-Survival probability, occurrence of liver failure, requirement of liver transplantation, development of HCC, porphyric crises, hospitalization due to acute HT-1-related complications, and biochemical variables related to HT-1 were examined.
+In the main analysis of the NTBC Study, 207 patients received nitisinone at a starting dose of 0.6 mg/kg/day to 1 mg/kg/day; a complementary analysis was performed on 250 patients who received nitisinone at the currently recommended starting dose of 1 mg/kg/day.
+The NTBC Study was conducted over nine years.
+Results of the NTBC Study were compared with a historical population on dietary treatment alone.
+The study protocol required that laboratory and clinical data be reported to a common database in Gothenburg, Sweden and that urine and blood samples be sent there for measurement of critical variables.
+A patient group participating in an international survey was used as the historical control for the NTBC Study; all of the patients in that study were on dietary treatment alone.
+The study of the historical control was published in 1994, although the time period during which the study participants were enrolled was not specified.
+In the Quebec Study (N = 78), the outcomes of children with HT-1 born during the first 10 years that nitisinone became available in Quebec were compared with that of patients born in the preceding decade, during which all current treatment options, except nitisinone, were available.
+Nitisinone was initially administered at 0.6 mg/kg/day or 1 mg/kg/day and was increased to 1 mg/kg/day after the first few years of the study.
+Nitisinone-treated patients were compared with those in the same centre who never received nitisinone therapy.
+Survival probability, occurrence of liver failure, requirement of a liver transplantation, development of HCC, porphyric crises, hospitalization due to acute HT-1-related complications, and biochemical variables related to HT-1 were examined.

-The main limitation was that both studies were single-arm, and the clinical benefits and harms of nitisinone in combination of dietary restriction of tyrosine and phenylalanine were examined by comparing with a historical control.
+The main limitation was that both studies were single-arm, and the clinical benefits and harms of nitisinone in combination with dietary restriction of tyrosine and phenylalanine were examined by comparing with a historical control.
 No formal statistical test was performed on the outcomes between treatment and control.
 No precise estimates of treatment effects of dietary restriction plus nitisinone relative to dietary restriction alone were produced.
 In addition, significant heterogeneity was observed between patients treated with nitisinone in combination with dietary restriction and the historical control (dietary restriction alone).
-Therefore, this renders it difficult to assess the benefit of nitisinone in combination with dietary restriction, although a protective effect on a series of pre-specified clinically relevant long-term outcomes, such as survival and liver and renal functions are highly likely.
-Given the nature of such a severe, life-threatening, rare disease, such a single-arm trial design seems acceptable.
+Therefore, this renders it difficult to assess the benefit of nitisinone in combination with dietary restriction, although a protective effect on a series of pre-specified clinically relevant long-term outcomes, such as survival and liver and renal functions, is highly likely.
+Given the nature of such a severe, life-threatening, rare disease, however, such a single-arm trial design seems acceptable.